ARPA-SIMC/cosmo-model-training/README.md

 performing the tutorial (not fully tested however); it can be used either for generating a Debian containerized environment or as a hint for installation of prerequisites on a real Debian/Ubuntu system.

+## Useful tools

+The [tools/ directory](tools/) of the project contains some useful scripts for preforming various tasks.